kwaldenphd/python-functions/README.md

 ## Built-In Functions

-- Examples we've already seen (print, type, input)
-- What these are/how they work generally
-- Deep dive on `print()` where it shows up in the documentation, how Python interacts with/access it here

 We have actually already been working with a number of Python's built-in functions.
 These include `print()`, `dict()`, `input()`, `int()`, and `len()`.

 We call built-in functions using the function name, followed by parenthesis.